-Noreen Khawaja specializes in 19th and 20th century European intellectual history, and particularly on the shifting status of religious ideas in late modern Western philosophy and culture.
-Her research examines the collapse of metaphysics both historically and philosophically.
-She looks at this issue in relation to secularity, the retrieval of theological traditions, and the rise of critical discourses on religion.
-Her book on existentialism, The Religion of Existence: Asceticism in Philosophy from Kierkegaard to Sartre will be published with the University of Chicago Press in 2016.
-A newer project looks at the emergence of authenticity as a cultural and aesthetic ideal from the early Surrealists to the present day.
+Noreen Khawaja specializes in 19th and 20th century European intellectual history, and particularly on the shifting status of religious ideas and norms in late modernity.
+Her research examines the fate of metaphysics, the relation between critique and reform, the nature of realism, as well as the philosophical, historical, and aesthetic features of the secular.
+Her first book, on existentialism, The Religion of Existence: Asceticism in Philosophy from Kierkegaard to Sartre, was published with the University of Chicago Press in 2016.
+She is currently working on two major projects.
+The first is a monograph on the relation between theory and philosophy in the humanities, with particular focus on the study of religion.
+The other, longer work looks at the emergence of authenticity as a cultural ideal from the early Surrealists to the present day.

 At Yale she teaches courses on a variety of topics and figures in modern European thought: Existentialism, Religion and Enlightenment, The Death of God, Authenticity, Problems of Secularization, Martin Heidegger.